-WASHINGTON, D.C. — U.S. Sen. Sherrod Brown (D-OH) – ranking member of the U.S. Senate Committee on Banking, Housing, and Urban Affairs – released the following statement on the Federal Reserve’s Dodd Frank Act Stress Test (DFAST) results.
-Stress tests are assessments performed by the Federal Reserve to ensure banks are strong enough to withstand a downturn in the economy without setting off another financial crisis.
+WASHINGTON, D.C. — U.S. Sen. Sherrod Brown (D-OH) – ranking member of the U.S. Senate Committee on Banking, Housing, and Urban Affairs – released the following statement on the Federal Reserve’s Comprehensive Capital Analysis and Review (CCAR) Stress Test results.
+The CCAR Stress Test is an annual exercise by the Federal Reserve to assess whether the largest banks operating in the United States have plans to remain well-capitalized.

 After the passage of S. 2155, stress tests for most large banks are less frequent.
 Financial regulators have further weakened the tests by reducing the amount of capital required to pass, handing out more information to help banks prepare in advance, and exempting banks from the most stringent components.